-I have always considered myself a writer, and have a few dusty manuscripts to show for a time in my life when I thought an Editor might take a chance on a writer named Shelley Kassian.
-The publishing world has changed since I wrote my first stories.
-In this past year I have rediscovered my seeds.
+I have always considered myself a writer and I have several manuscripts to show for a time in my life when I thought an Editor might take a chance on a writer named Shelley Kassian.
+The publishing world has changed since I wrote my first stories, nearly twenty years ago, and it’s only been a few years since I rediscovered my seeds.

-My writing life resumed when Scarlett, Ruby and Rose, three fictional characters, weaved a plot into my life.
-When I first heard their voices, I was employed at a Canadian bookstore, and was not pursuing a writing career.
-However, as three characters visited my dreams, and spoke to me in whispers, seeds began to grow.
+My writing life resumed during the 2009 year when Scarlett, Ruby and Rose, three fictional characters, weaved a plot into my life.
+When I first heard their voices, I was employed at a Canadian bookstore and was not pursuing a writing career.
+However, as three characters visited my dreams and spoke to me in whispers, seeds began to grow.

-When my youngest daughter graduated from University in the spring, I was writing again.
+When my youngest daughter graduated from University in the spring of 2013, I was writing again.
 I watched her collect her graduation gown, celebrate her success with friends, and walk across the stage to accept her Degree.
 I heard a louder voice within myself cry out, and the desire to go to school and formulize my educational needs became a goal.
 This was my “aha” moment.
 Soon after, I registered at Mount Royal University to take the Professional Editing Certificate.
-However, how would I achieve this education, and a writing career given the time required, when my day job had requirements too.
+However, how would I achieve this education and a writing career given the time required, when my day job had requirements, too.
 This is when the walls of my life began to shake.

-We don’t always recognize our life purpose, or even have the time to explore our vocation until an event kicks us in the shins or a brick comes flying through our window.
-An upsetting incident, held within a manager’s office, destroyed my passion for my job to such an extent, that I walked away.
+We don’t always recognize our life purpose, or even have the time to explore our goals until an event kicks us in the shins or a brick comes flying through our window.
+An upsetting discussion, held within a manager’s office, destroyed my passion for my job to such an extent that I left the company’s employment.
 Now, I’m not a quitter.
-I gave this job almost ten years of my time, but now I had planted seeds and they required nourishment.
-I should thank the manager who abused me, because she is the brick and mortar, and stimulus, which enabled a new journey to begin.
+I gave this job almost ten years of my time, but I had planted seeds and these seeds required nourishment.
+I should thank the manager who rebuked me because this unkind person was the brick and mortar, and stimulus that enabled a new journey to begin.

-At the time of writing this blog, I have completed 30,000 words of Scarlett’s Beauty.
-I am copyediting and proofreading my way toward a Professional Editing Certificate and a career as a Freelance Editor.
+At the time of writing this blog, I had completed 30,000 words in the novel The Scarlett Mark.
+I have since completed my learning and received a Professional Editing Certificate and a career as an author, freelance editor, and story teller.
 What I know for sure is that all goals are possible when we have the courage to explore our threads.
-I am excited to report that Shelley Kassian, a life thread, is Re-Seeded!
+I am excited to report that Shelley Kassian, a life thread, is re-seeded!